-For example, the number of hours a truck driver may be on the road in a day and the hours that a truck driver must be off the road between shifts are regulated by the government.
-Truck drivers must keep daily logs of their activities, including the number of hours they drive and number of hours they rest, and must properly inspect and maintain their vehicles.
-These federal rules not only help make sure semi-trucks are in good operating condition, but also help prevent semi-truck driver fatigue and, as a result, help maintain the overall health of the truck driver, which is important to keep drivers and other motorists on the roadways safe.
+For example, the federal government regulates the number of hours a truck driver may be on the road in a day and the hours a driver must be off the road between shifts.
+Truck drivers must also keep daily logs of their activities, including the number of hours they drive and number of hours they rest, and must properly inspect and maintain their vehicles.
+These federal rules not only help make sure semi-trucks are in good operating condition, but also help prevent semi-truck driver fatigue and help maintain the overall health of truck drivers, which is important to keep drivers and other motorists on the roadways safe.

 Reckless driving and speeding

-For example, it can be very difficult for semi-trucks to brake suddenly — they must begin the braking process from a distance much further than a passenger vehicle.
-This must be taken into account when roads are not otherwise clear (i.e., when there is snow, ice or even when it has been raining).
-Given the limitations of these large trucks, it may be prudent for others on the road to give extra space or otherwise adjust their driving behaviors to accommodate them.
+For example, it can be difficult for semi-truck drivers to brake suddenly.
+They must begin the braking process from a distance much further than a passenger vehicle.
+This braking distance must be considered when roads are not otherwise clear (i.e., snow, ice or rain).
+Given the limitations of larger trucks, it may be prudent for other drivers on the road to give extra space or otherwise adjust their driving behavior to accommodate them.

 Failure to maintain truck, resulting in tire failure, brake failure and other serious problems

 Drivers of large trucks are required to conduct inspections of their vehicles before embarking on their journeys.
 Maintenance records are also required to be kept by the motor carrier/employer for a certain period of time provided.
 Failing to keep semi-trucks in proper working order is not only illegal, but may also result in an accident causing substantial property damage, serious personal injury or even death.

 Driver fatigue and sleepiness